The onetime shipping port now serves as one of the DMV’s hottest entertainment and commercial districts with upscale retail and colonial charm.

 From Foggy Bottom

-- Walk: GW’s Foggy Bottom campus is only a 20-minute walk from Georgetown.
+- Walk: GW’s Foggy Bottom campus is only about a 20-minute walk from the Georgetown Waterfront.
+(Be prepared for an uphill walk from the waterfront to M Street.)

 - D.C.
 Circulator: The Circulator’s Union Station-Georgetown route has several stops easily accessible from campus on Pennsylvania Avenue for $1.

-- Metrobus: The #33 toward Friendship Heights, #D6 toward Sibley Hospital and #30N toward Friendship Heights will get you within walking distance of Georgetown in 20 minutes.
+- Metrobus: The #30N, #31 or #33 toward Friendship Heights, #38B toward Ballston or #D6 toward Sibley Hospital will get you to Georgetown in about 15 minutes or less.

 From Mount Vernon

-- Metrobus: The #D6 toward Stadium-Armory and the #D2 toward Dupont Circle will get you within walking distance of Georgetown in about 30 minutes.
+- Metrobus: The #D6 toward Stadium-Armory and the #D2 toward Dupont Circle will get you to Georgetown in about 15 minutes or less.